Universal-Health-Chain/pouchdb-adapter-react-native-sqlite/README.md

 - Using this test [script](https://gist.github.com/hnq90/972f6597a0927f45d9075b8627892783)

 ## How to use it

-Check out the [craftzdog/pouchdb-react-native](https://github.com/craftzdog/pouchdb-react-native) repository, but use the @universal-health-chain packages to avoid typescript and jest errors.

-### React Native SQLite for PouchDB:
 *(based on https://dev.to/craftzdog/a-performant-way-to-use-pouchdb7-on-react-native-in-2022-24ej)*

 1. Install these packages (use `expo install`, `npm i` or `yarn add`):